h7b/h7b-dendron-netlify/vault/blog.compare-tax-investment-us-vn.md

 ## Conclusion

-Surprisingly, with the simple and strict assumption as mentioned above, the tax bill of an investor in VN will be much less than the one in US.
+- Surprisingly, with the simple and strict assumption as mentioned above, the tax bill of an investor in VN will be much less than the one in US
+- However, my previous statement will be absolutely meaningless (or wrong) if investors trade frequently.
+Because the VN tax policy does not take into account of investor's loss.